ablab/IsoQuant/README.md

 `--model_construction_strategy` A preset of parameters for transcript model construction algorithm, should be one of
 * `reliable` - only the most abundant and reliable transcripts are reported, precise, but not sensitive; intron retention is not reported;
 * `default` - a just trade-off between precision and recall for usual long-read dataset, intron retention is reported;
-* `all` - report most of detected modification as novel transcripts, looses precition in favor of recall; intron retention is reported;
+* `all` - report most of detected modification as novel transcripts, loses precision in favor to recall; intron retention is reported;
 * `fl` - input reads are considered as full-length transcripts; intron retention is reported;
 * `assembly` - input sequences are considered to be reliable and each transcript to be represented only once, so abundance is not requires; intron retention is reported;